atkrish0/applied-ML/README.md

-# workinprogress
-Training wheels projects to get a grasp of Data Science and Machine Learning
+## Training wheels projects to get a grasp of Data Science and Machine Learning

 Contains Analysis on following datasets; at the moment:
 1. Titanic